MohammadReza2005-tech/MohammadReza2005-tech/README.md

 - 👋 Hi, I’m @MohammadReza2005-tech
 - 👀 I’m interested in servers and programming
-- 🌱 I’m currently learning netwwork security
+- 🌱 I’m currently learning network security
-- 💞️ I’m looking to collaborate in python
+- 💞️ I’m looking for collaborations in python
 - 📫 you can contact me with my email address

 <!---